JZhang2024/health-pulse/README.md

 - Safari

 ### Known Limitations
+- Vitallens free tier limits to 100 monthly requests (assuming ~30s requests)
 - Requires good lighting conditions
 - Subject must remain relatively still
 - Performance depends on camera quality
-- Best results with 30-second recordings
+- Best results with at least 15-second recordings

+### Future Work
+- Currently recording/saving video before passing to API, but I want to try a streaming implementation to actually monitor vitals in real-time as we're recording.
+Just not sure if it would eat through my free tier requests.

 ## Acknowledgments

 This project utilizes the VitalLens API from Roust Labs for vital signs detection.
 VitalLens provides the computer vision and PPG technology that enables contactless vital sign monitoring.
+They also built the python client that abstracts api implementation, face detection and video/frame optimization (cropping, zooming, etc.)

 ## Disclaimer